The-Known-Galaxy/archives/jedi/sentient_species/filar_nitzan/filar_nitzan.md

 # Introduction

-Entities that fell under the name of ìFilar-Nitzanî were often described as truly frightening.
+Entities that fell under the name of ‚ÄúFilar-Nitzan‚Äù were often described as truly frightening.
 Their actual size was hard to determine considering their amorphous characteristics.
 They had an inherent ability to shrink anywhere down from a couple cm to a few meters.
 They acted as gaseous black clouds that could move in between and around large objects in an incredibly stealthy manner.